-‘The Walking Dead’ Spoilers Season 7, Episode 14: All Out War [Video]
+‘The Walking Dead’ Spoilers Season 7 Episode 14: All-Out War [Video]

 — Rolling Stone (@RollingStone) March 13, 2017

 In turn, Morgan killed Richard in front of the Saviors and King Ezekiel, exposing a wound that he had long thought to have been closed on The Walking Dead.
-His psychosis has been coming back in small spurts and it appears as though Morgan may be one of the determining factors in the all out war between Alexandria and the Saviors.
+His psychosis has been coming back in small spurts and it appears as though Morgan may be one of the determining factors in the all-out war between Alexandria and the Saviors.

 So now that the last episode of The Walking Dead has left the Kingdom on board with the war, that only leaves the Hilltop.
 Many of those characters are already on board with the fight, but their gutless leader Gregory is resistant and finds any answer to get out of it.

 In Episode 14 of The Walking Dead, Gregory may not have a choice any longer.
 The Saviors are going to show up looking for Daryl and this is the defining episode for allegiances on Season 7 of The Walking Dead.
-All out war is the next stage for Season 7 of TWD and it is going to last until the season finale with some potentially devastating consequences.
+All-out war is the next stage for Season 7 of TWD and it is going to last until the season finale with some potentially devastating consequences.

 Be sure to watch Episode 14 of The Walking Dead, “The Other Side,” on AMC this Sunday.